Our Frequently Asked Questions Page May Help Answer Most of Your Questions.

-A: To Come Out On-Site, our Minimum is 4 Operators, Maximum of 12 (we have a new flat rate for groups of 10 or larger)
+A: To Come Out On-Site, our Minimum is 4 Operators to a safe maximum of 12 (we have a new flat rate for groups of 10 or larger)

 Q: Do You Do Saturday Training Sessions?

-Q: What Are the rules in BC for Operators?
+Q: What Are the regulations in BC for Operators?

-A: In BC, you are required to be certified by BCACS, you can also use EaglesWest and Falcon as well
+A: In BC, if your crane lifts more than shown above, you are required to be certified by BCACS

-A: In AB, SK & MB, while there is no “Legislation” that mandate any formal “training” for knuckle boom cranes under guidelines set out above, as the owner, when you build a crane truck that costs upwards of $450,000+, wouldn’t you want some very valuable foundations instilled in your operator’s?
+A: In AB, SK & MB, while there is no “Legislation” that mandate any formal “training” for knuckle boom cranes under guidelines set out above.

 Q: How Much Notice Do You Require For Cancellation?